moein-shariatnia/ShellTools/README.md

 ## Handy Shell Scripts

+I put simple and handy shell tools that I've written and use regularly in my terminal.

 ### Trim
 Useful when you want to see the first few lines of another command.
 You can pipe the outputs to it like this: